-4.1 Where there has been a material and substantial change in circumstances since the basis of the liquidator's fees were fixed, the liquidator may request that it be changed.
-The request must be made to the shareholders and the same rules apply as to the original approval.
+Where there has been a material and substantial change in circumstances since the basis of the liquidator's fees were fixed, the liquidator may request that it be changed.
+The request must be made to the same body as initially approved the fees, and the same rules apply as to the original approval.